Your clinic’s #1

 6. Perfect your consultation process

-“A comprehensive assessment and consultation is a magic thing,” says Constance Campion, founder of the London Wellness Centre in the exclusive Kensington neighborhood.
+“A comprehensive assessment and consultation is a life-enhancing experience,” says Constance Campion, founder of Plastic Surgery Associates and the London Wellness Centre in the exclusive Kensington neighborhood.

 “Everything starts with this,” she says.

-“And you need to make sure they feel they are in the safe hands of medical practitioner, so don’t dumb down the medical side of any procedure.”
+“Patients need to make sure that they feel they are in the safe hands of a specialist medical or nursing practitioner,” she adds.

 “I’ll know if people are pregnant, if they are thinking of emigrating and if they’re having 30 people round that weekend.
 And I’ll ask them about it, next time I see them.